+Neutral Zone When the ball is dead, the area between the offensive and defensive lines of scrimmage (i.e. the width of the ball) is referred to as the neutral zone.
+No player other than the centre can enter this area until the ball is live.
+No Run Zone No run zones are located 5 yards before the end zone.
+If the ball is spotted on or inside the no run zone, the offense must use a pass play to get a first down or touchdown.
+Offside An infraction of the rule that requires both teams to be on their own side of the line of scrimmage as or before the ball becomes live.
 Pass Clock The seven (7) seconds is the time period that the Quarterback must pass the ball within once receiving the snap.
 Once this has expired the ball is ruled dead.
 Pass Play A play in which the ball is passed forwards.
-Plays 1) See "Down" 2) The plan of action for either team on that specific down.
-Run Play A play in which the ball is handed off and then carried across the line of scrimmage.
+Plays See "Down" The plan of action for either team on that specific down.
+Run Play A play in which the ball is handed off and then carried across the line.
 Sideline (out of bounds) The boundaries of the field.
 Once the ball carrier has and part of their body land out of bounds the play is ruled dead.
 Spot Foul A penalty committed by either team that are assessed from the spot on the field where the foul occurred.
-Spotting the Ball The act of setting the ball in the centre of the field on the line of scrimmage in-between plays.
-(Done by the referee) Touchdown The scoring of six (6) points occurs when the ball carrier is stood in the opponents endzone.
+Spotting The act of setting the ball in the centre of the field on the line of scrimmage in-between plays.
+(Done by the referee) Touchdown Teams can score a touchdown when a player has possession of the ball in the opponent's endzone by either carrying the ball across the line or catching the ball inside the endzone.
+A touchdown awards 6 points.